WHAT IS A “BLOWOUT” FRACTURE?

 WHAT CAN BE DONE FOR A SIMPLE BLOWOUT FRACTURE?

 Most simple blowout fractures do not require surgical repair and do not cause lasting problems.

 - decongestants to aid in the drainage of blood and fluid accumulating in the sinuses

-- avoidance of nose blowing to prevent pressure from propelling the sinus contents into the orbit
+- avoidance of nose blowing to prevent pressure from pushing the sinus contents into the orbit

 - oral steroids in some cases to decrease swelling and scarring

-Trapdoor fractures require repair to release the trapped tissue within 24-48 hours for best outcomes.
-In all other fracture types, observation may be prudent, as double vision tends to improve over several weeks.
-Fractures with persistent symptoms (typically double vision or enophthalmos) are usually candidates for surgical repair.
-Timing of the repair varies, but most often is within a few weeks of the injury.
+Trapdoor fractures need to be repaired to release the trapped tissue, usually within 24-48 hours for best outcomes.
+In all other fracture types, observation may be best, as double vision tends to improve over several weeks.
+Fractures with persistent symptoms (typically double vision or enophthalmos) may be good candidates for surgical repair depending on the type and severity of the symptoms.
+Timing of the repair varies, but most often is within a few weeks to months of the injury.
 Initial repair may consist of any of the following:

 - exploration of fracture site and repositioning of bone